 How Is Real Event OCD Diagnosed?

 Like any mental health disorder, receiving a correct diagnosis is critical in ensuring a person is provided with the best treatment.
 A diagnosis of real event OCD may be provided using a screening tool, which is a set of questions designed to identify the components of the disorder–the obsessions, compulsions, and triggers.
-A licensed clinician, medical doctor, or psychiatrist may provide this test.
+A licensed therapist, medical doctor, or psychiatrist may provide this test.

-Real Event OCD Treatment Options
+Real Event OCD Treatment

 Medications